 And I don’t want to sound like only agile practitioners or coaches like myself have all the answers.
 In fact, I do believe that every organization needs to run their own experiments and learn.

-My caution is against cargo cult – simply copying what others have done and adding that on to your existing broken processes and expecting it to be better.
-That will not lead to business agility.
+My caution is against picking and choosing and sprinkling agile techniques on to waterfall.
+And I am against cargo cult – simply copying what others have done and adding that on to your existing broken processes and expecting it to be better.
+Neither approach will lead to business agility.

 So, Can Only the Experts Pick and Choose their Agile Ways of Working?